rsyncOSX/photosbythomasdocsymodule/content/en/docs/_index.md

 For the last 5 years, I have only used Sony gear.
 Previous Sony camera bodies are Sony fullframes A7iii and Sony A9ii.
 I have also used lenses from
 Tamron and Sigma, but all are sold.
 My gear now:

-- Sony full-frame A1 camera body
+- Sony full-frame A1 mkii camera body
 - Sony FE 600mm F4.0 GM OSS lens
 - Sony FE 300mm F2.8 GM OSS lens
 - Sony FE 1.4x teleconverter